- Do you perform the plank exercise on a regular basis?

 I’m going to warn you that this plank variation is a hell of a challenge.
 In fact, the only way you can truly pull this one off is by producing significant tension and core stability by bracing and maintain complete rigidity and control over your body.

-This plank variation is significantly more advanced, but once you’re able to perform it (without cheating it) you can rest assured that you’re capable of producing significant core stability.
+This plank variation is significantly more advanced.
+However once you’re able to perform it (without cheating it) you can rest assured that you’re capable of producing significant core stability.

-The reason this plank variation is such a challenge is because you must be capable of slightly rocking your chest out over your forearms and with very little help with momentum and leverage produce the strength and power to spring up into an upright push-up position.
+The reason this plank variation is such a challenge is because you must be capable of slightly rocking your chest out over your forearms.
+This is challenging because it restricts your momentum and leverage.
+You must produce the strength and power to spring up into an upright push-up position.
 This requires significant control over your body.

 Plank Exercise: The Takeaway

-When performing the plank make sure you focus on the element of tension instead of time to maximize strength and to reinforce the act of bracing.
+So when performing the plank make sure you focus on the element of tension instead of time.
+Therefore you want to do this to maximize strength and to reinforce the act of bracing.

 Are you currently using the plank exercise in your training?